 Before coming to Penn Law, she was the inaugural director of the Public Interest Resource Center at Widener Law School.
 Finkelstein began working at Widener as a professor of legal research and writing, where she also taught interviewing and counseling, and public interest law.
 Finkelstein serves on a number of legal services boards including Community Legal Services and Philadelphia Legal Assistance, Friends of Farmworkers, and the Defender Association of Philadelphia.
 She received her JD from Temple University Beasley School of Law, and her BS from Cornell University.
 She began her legal career as an Assistant Defender at the Defender Association of Philadelphia, where she focused primarily on the defense of juveniles.

-Emily Sutcliffe is Assistant Director of the Toll Public Interest Center.
+Emily R. Sutcliffe is Assistant Director of the Toll Public Interest Center.
 She oversees Penn Law’s Pro Bono Program by helping students foster meaningful service experiences while ensuring compliance with the Law School’s pro bono requirement.
-Emily also works to enable dual degree and LLM students to leverage their unique programs to achieve impactful pro bono and public service.
+Emily works closely with education-related and international pro bono projects and dual degree and LLM students.
 Additionally, she focuses on nurturing existing intra-University partnerships and fostering new ones.

 Prior to joining TPIC, Emily worked in refugee resettlement at Nationalities Service Center and served as a nonprofit consultant for the Mayor’s Office of Faith-Based Initiatives.
 Emily has traveled and lived abroad extensively- most recently in Riyadh, Saudi Arabia where she taught English to members of the Saudi royal family.
-In addition to her work at Penn Law, Emily is a doctoral student at Penn’s Graduate School of Education and a consultant for the American Bar Association’s Rule of Law Initiative in Zambia.
-Emily has an MS in Nonprofit & NGO Leadership from Penn’s School of Social Policy and Practice (SP2) and was recipient of the school’s Emerging Leader Award.
-Emily is co-chair of Penn’s Nonprofit Leadership Alumni Association, a member of SP2’s Alumni Council, and on the editorial board of Perspectives on Urban Education, Penn’s education journal.
+In addition to her work at Penn Law, Emily is a Cultural Anthropology PhD student at Penn’s School of Arts & Sciences and a consultant for the American Bar Association’s Rule of Law Initiative in Zambia.
+Emily has an MSEd from Penn’s Graduate School of Education and an MS in Nonprofit Leadership from Penn’s School of Social Policy and Practice, where she was recipient of the Emerging Leader Award.